Janis-kreu/academic-kickstart/content/publication/native2016.md

 url_slides: ''
 url_source: ''
 url_video: ''

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-image:
-  caption: ''
-  focal_point: ""
-  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.